 If you wish to disable any repo substitute the option --disable for --enable.
 With the above example you should be able to extrapolate the commands to enable or disable anything you wish for any version.
 (Hint if you wish substitute either release, rolling, or cooker for rock.)
 (For different arch substitute znver1 for x86_64.)

 And this is extremely, ultra, majorly, important.
 Do not mix the repository versions.
-If you pick Rock use Rock only.
-Same for Release, Rolling, and Cooker.
+If you use Rock use rock repos only.
+If you use ROME(rolling) use rolling repos only.
+If you use Cooker use cooker repos only.